jeluard/amaru-pi/README.md

 # You need to unplug the SD card and be prepared to plug it to your local machine
 ./scripts/dump-image.sh

+# Then flash the image on a new SD card
+# You can now start your PI with the new card

+# Finally configure your running PI with instance specifics info
+export AMARU_WORDS="turtle-red-car"
+./scripts/configure-pi.sh
 ```